bailejl/feature-flag-demo/README.md

 - Unleash will be available at http://localhost:4242
 - Web app is available at http://localhost:3000

+# Toggling the Flags

+When toggling the flags, give it up to 20 seconds for an effect.
+It takes awhile for the change to happen.

 # Demo Sequence

 1. All users have the same active web experience